 Stella has specialized in Jewish music, particularly Yiddish art song.
 She has worked with North America's best musicians and premiered works by Srul Irving Glick, Helen Greenberg and Beyle Schaechter Gottesman.
 Stella has worked with many singers and Klezmer bands including Dave Wall and the Flying Bulgar Klezmer Band and Beyond the Pale.

 Stella was a member of the professional choir at Beth Sholom Synagogue for a decade, under the direction of Brahm Goldhamer, with Cantor Eric Moses.
 She has studied cantorial music with Cantor Maissner at Holy Blossom Temple with support from The Toronto Council of Hazzanim and the Art Vogt Memorial Scholarship for Voice.
 Stella studied with Cantor David Rosen at Beth Radom in Toronto where she had an opportunity to lead services.
 Jewish studies with Frieda Forman.

-Stella studied the Cree language at the Carnegie Centre in Vancouver and currently studies Cree at the Native Canadian Centre of Toronto where she volunteers as co-coordinator with Carol Jeffries of the Cree class at N.C.C.T. led by Susan Hunter.
+Stella studied the Cree language at the Carnegie Centre in Vancouver, then at the Native Canadian Centre of Toronto, where she studied N & L dialects, volunteered, was an Elder's Helper and substitute Cree teacher.
 In July 2012 she attended Cree Immersion through First Nations University of Canada at University of Saskatchewan in Saskatoon, studying the Y (Plains Cree) dialect.